 Getting more states to join the Mine Ban Treaty is a key way to strengthen the norm of a total ban on antipersonnel mines and contribute to saving more lives from the scourge of mines.
 Over 80% of the world’s states have now joined the Mine Ban Treaty.
 It is one of the world's most widely accepted treaties.

-All states still outside the treaty: join without further delay!
+On all states still outside the treaty to: join without further delay!

 In addition, the holdouts can help solidify the norms of the treaty by taking interim steps toward a total ban, including:

 - Adopt a moratorium on the use, production, and transfer of antipersonnel mines